folti002/CSCI4061Project1/README.md

 Reed Fazenbaker: Worked on merge and quick sort algorithms, and reading from files in childprogram.c

 ## Leaf Node Sorting Program:
-Quick Sort was used as follows:
+Quick Sort was used and is implemented as follows:
 ```
 void quickSort(int arr[], int low, int high) {
    int a, b, split, temp;